 - What is a sensible amount to pay each month, and how easy would it be to get faster speeds for more money, or reduce costs if needed?

-- What other services, that can be layered on top of your internet, are available and how might your business benefit from them?
+- What other internet services, that can be layered on top of your internet, are available and how might your business benefit from them?